-- c.
+- a.
+Core curriculum[†] - b.
 Forty-two semester hours of upper-division coursework.
-At least 21 semester hours of upper-division coursework must be completed in residence at the University. - d.
+At least 21 semester hours of upper-division coursework must be completed in residence at the University. - c.
 Eighteen semester hours in mathematics must be completed in residence at the University.